guettli/Microsoft-365-vs-Google-Workspace/README.md

 In "Word for web" I found no way to disable the spell checking.
 My doc contained a lot of strings which are in no dictionary.
 I wanted to disable all these red lines.
 Even my favorite search engine did not help.
 With Google Docs, that's easy.
 I found the way to disable it immediately.

+In o365: I created a word document, but then realized that I don't need this.
+I want to delete the file.
+I don't find an option to delete the file.

+In o365 VideoCall: I am in a Teams videocall.
+I want to invite someone.
+I copy+paste my URL.
+But this does not work.
+You need to go to the people-icon and then create a hyperlink for sharing.
+Grrrr.
+Copy+Pasting the URL of a Google Meet videocall works fine.

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.